alihaydarsucu/DoneIt.github.io/README.md

 - Adding new tasks.
 - Editing and deleting existing tasks.
 - Selecting and filtering categories.
-- Search between tasks.
+- Searching between tasks.
-- Change the language of the page.
+- Changing the language of the page.
 (5 language is ready until today.)

 ## Instructions and Examples